slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 # Set up Desktop ROS Jazzy "Clean Machine" from scratch

-Here we set up a new **Desktop PC** to become a ROS playground machine, and a Ground Station for our robots.
+Here we set up a clean **Desktop PC** to become a ROS playground machine and a Ground Station for our robots.

-For **Raspberry Pi** setup see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi
+For the robot's on-board **Raspberry Pi** setup see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi

 ![magic_word](https://github.com/user-attachments/assets/3fe68730-c8a9-4779-809f-ecea9ec824e2)